Table of Contents

 Ensure that they have a balanced diet to stay healthy.

-As well as at least 600ml of milk a day until they’re a year old it’s also likely that your baby will be enjoying water to quench their thirst alongside their meals.
+As well as at least 600ml of formula or breastmilk a day until they’re a year old it’s also likely that your baby will be enjoying water to quench their thirst alongside their meals.

 Baby may drop further milk feeds at this age, going down to two or three feeds a day.